Red list occupations — which roles face restrictions and what alternatives exist

 • Structured next steps before filing

-Audience: Applicants whose occupations may be classed as red under future list settings.
+Audience: Applicants whose occupation may be affected by constrained future-list settings.

 Source & freshness